Minka1902/dashboard-agent/linux/linux_node-server.md

 Is this OK?
 ENTER

 # installing packages
-npm install body-parser celebrate cors diskspace dotenv express express-winston winston
+npm install body-parser celebrate cors diskspace dotenv express

 # # # At this point you move all the files and folders into that directory (g-dashboard_lin_bg_check).